Cristina Olsen, PhD, CPCC

 1980: B.A.
 Cultural Anthropology and Psychology, Sonoma State University.

-Proficient in Spanish.
+Proficient in English and Spanish.

 2010-current: Editor and Writing Coach (private practice).
 Supporting academic and independent scholars in the Humanities, Social Sciences, and the Arts, and social change writers from the corporate and nonprofit sectors.